cloudfoundry/cf-networking-release/docs/3rd-party.md

 `group_policy_id`'s that are included.

 ### TLS configuration
-The Policy Server uses TLS and requires that calls include a client certificate that is signed with the CA it has in it's Client CA store.
+The Policy Server internal API requires Mutual TLS.
+All connections must use a client certificate that is signed by a trusted certificate authority.

 This CA is configured for the policy server in the bosh deployment manifest property `properties.policy-server.ca_cert`.

 An example can be found in the `bosh-lite` stubs included in this repository [here](../bosh-lite/deployments/diego_with_netman.yml).

+Additionally, the server requires that connections use the TLS cipher suite `TLS_ECDHE_RSA_WITH_AES_128_GCM_SHA256`.
+Your client must support this cipher suite.

+We provide [a script](../scripts/generate-certs) to generate all required certs & keys.

 ### Policy Server Internal API Details